petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 #### Deploying to DXP Bundles

-Copy your XML file to the [`${liferay.home}/deploy`](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/liferay-home.html) folder for your DXP instance.
+Copy your XML file to the [`${liferay.home}/deploy`](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/liferay-home.html) folder of your DXP instance.
 While processing the activation key, Liferay relocates this file to the `${liferay.home}/osgi/modules` folder and generates a license file (`.li`) in the `${liferay.home}/data/license` folder.
 See [Activating Liferay DXP](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/setting-up-liferay/activating-liferay-dxp.html) for more information.

 #### Deploying to Docker Containers